-The Smash Counsel was established in late 2019 as a means to determine guidelines, rules and expectations of the community.
+The Esports Counsel (Originally the Smash Council) was established in late 2019 as a means to determine guidelines, rules and expectations of the community.
 As such, the determining and enforcement of the rules is the collective responsibility of the entire council.
 The community rules as determined by the council are as follows.

 - Attending events under the influence of illicit substances, visibly drunk.